 Grade Meaning Percentage

 A Excellent 100-90

 В Very Good 89-80

-C Good 79-70
+С Good 79-70

+D Below Average 69-60

-F Failing 69-0
+F Failing 59-0

 I Incomplete

 W Withdrawal

-WZ Withdrawal for those students calle active military duty.
-This grade in course will not be calculated for determining rate of progress.
-Not Calculated. ndicates that the
+WZ Withdrawal for those students called to immediate active military

+duty.
+This grade indicates that the course will not be calculated

+for purposes of determining rate of progress.

 CR Credit for Advanced Placement

 TR Credit for Previous Education